 - (A) Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company and its domestic subsidiaries contribute monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (B) The pension costs under defined contribution pension plans of the Group for the years ended December 31, 2020 and 2019 were \$17,489 and \$16,177, respectively. - C. The pension plans for the consolidated foreign subsidiaries are as follows: - (A) The pension plan for Yuanta Futures (Hong Kong) Co., Ltd. and SYF Information (Shanghai) Limited are in compliance with related regulations enacted by respective local governments. - (B) For the years ended December 31, 2020 and 2019, the foreign subsidiaries recognised \$1,310 and \$1,299 of pension expense under aforementioned regulations.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - (B) The pension costs under defined contribution pension plans of the Group for the years ended December 31, 2021 and 2020 were \$18,617 and \$17,489, respectively. - C. The pension plans for the consolidated foreign subsidiaries are as follows: - (A) The pension plan for Yuanta Futures (Hong Kong) Co., Ltd. and SYF Information (Shanghai) Limited are in compliance with related regulations enacted by respective local governments. - (B) For the years ended December 31, 2021 and 2020, the foreign subsidiaries recognised \$1,386 and \$1,310, respectively, of pension expense under aforementioned regulations.

-(14) Share-based payment
+(14)Share-based payment

-A. For the year ended December 31, 2020, the Group's share-based payment arrangements were as follows:
+A. For the year ended December 31, 2020, the Company's share-based payment arrangements were as follows:

-Quantity granted Grant (in thousand Contract Vesting Type of arrangement date shares) period conditions Cash capital increase reserved for February 1,693 N/A Vested immediately employee preemption 12, 2020 1,073 1 \ / /\(\begin{align}\) vested infinediately Cash capital increase reserved for October 3,581 N/A Vested immediately employee preemption 8, 2020 3,301 1 1/ / 1 vested infinediately
+Quantity granted Grant Grant (in thousand (Vesting Type of arrangement date shares) period conditions Cash capital increase reserved for February 1,693 N/A Vested immediately employee preemption 12, 2020 1,093 IN/A vested infillediatery Cash capital increase reserved for October 8, 3,581 N/A Vested immediately employee preemption 2020 3,361 1 1 / /A v ested minieuratery